Turkey plans to ratify Finland's NATO bid ahead of May polls -sources

 The United States and other NATO countries are hoping that the two Nordic countries become members of the alliance at a NATO summit due to be held in July 11 in Lithuania's capital Vilnius.

-(Reporting by Orhan Coskun; Additional reporting by Huseyin Hayatsever; Writing by Ali Kucukgocmen Editing by Daren Butler and Tomasz Janowski)
+(Reporting by Orhan Coskun and Nevzat Devranoglu; Additional reporting by Humeyra Pamuk in Washington, Huseyin Hayatsever in Ankara and Essi Lehto in Helsinki; Writing by Ali Kucukgocmen; Editing by Daren Butler, Raissa Kasolowsky and Mark Potter)

 ((Huseyin.Hayatsever@reuters.com;))